Products

 In Scotland, dental examinations are free for everyone.
 Additional procedures may vary in cost.
 Your dentist must provide an itemized account of your recommended treatment if you request it.

-If you pay for additional treatment, you’ll be charged 80% of the cost up to a maximum of £384.
-The NHS will subsidize any further cost.
+If you pay for additional treatment, you’ll pay 80% of the cost up to a maximum of £384.
+The NHS will subsidize any further charge.

 Wales

-In Wales, dental treatment charges are grouped into three bands.
+In Wales, dental treatment charges fall into three bands.
 These are equivalent to the charge-bands of NHS England in what treatments they cover.

 The charges are as follows: